eworm-de/routeros-scripts/doc/netwatch-notify.md

     / tool netwatch add comment="notify, hostname=example.com, parent=internet" host=93.184.216.34;

+### Checking specific ISP

+Having several ISPs for redundancy a failed link may go unnoticed without proper monitoring.
+You can use routing-mark to monitor specific connections.
+Create a route and firewall mangle rule.

+    / ip route add distance=1 gateway=isp1 routing-mark=via-isp1;
+    / ip firewall mangle add action=mark-routing chain=output new-routing-mark=via-isp1 dst-address=1.0.0.1 passthrough=yes;

+Finally monitor the address with `netwatch-notify`.

+    / tool netwatch add comment="notify, hostname=quad-one via isp1" host=1.0.0.1;

+Note that *all* traffic to the given address is routed that way.
+In case of link failure this address is not available, so use something reliable but non-essential.
+In this example the address `1.0.0.1` is used, the same service (Cloudflare DNS) is available at `1.1.1.1`.
 ---
 [◀ Go back to main README](../README.md)
 [▲ Go back to top](#top)